juanjo255/MITNANEX/notes/Internship/Seek-and-find experiment.md

 ## Troubleshooting

-+ This section describes the problems found so far with the Fisher experiment and a potential solution for each of them.
++ This section describes the problems the Seek-and-find experiment face si far and the solution that this approach give for each of them.
 The problems can belong to the alternate experiment or could emerged with the randomized experiment.

 > 1. **Go-and-come pattern:** This problem can make the experiment questionable, given that between, for example, perforate and solid barrier there are barely differences (results with a solid performance of 59% and perforate performance of 59% during same stages), which does not seem being convincing, since basics statistics say that every mice pair by chance have only 25% of success in every trial (is it really social cooperation?).
 >> **Solution:** Random use of lights.